-Her most recent novel, He Drinks Poison, follows a female FBI agent who must access the dark power of the goddess Kali in order to bring down a serial killer.
-The book was shortlisted for the Pirate’s Alley William Faulkner award.
+He Drinks Poison follows a biracial FBI agent who must access the dark power of the Hindu goddess Kali to bring down a serial killer.
+This novel was supported by two residencies and one grant.